qb fix - System Repair

 Fix Python configuration and install missing extensions:

-qb fix pythonWhat it does (per script):
+qb fix pythonWhat it does:

 - Applies PEP 668 safeguards (

---break-system-packageswhen needed) and avoids downgrading system pip - Syncs baseline modules across 3.11/3.13 and system python; logs
+--break-system-packageswhen needed) and avoids downgrading system pip - Syncs baseline modules across 3.11, 3.13, and system Python; logs

 When to use: